mslot/IRCSharp/readme.markdown

 License
 -------
  "THE BEER-WARE LICENSE" (Revision 42):
  <msl0t> wrote this file.
 As long as you retain this notice you can do whatever you want with this stuff.
-If we meet some day, and you think this stuff is worth it, you can buy me a beer in return Martin Slot.
+If we meet some day, and you think this stuff is worth it, you can buy me a beer in return.
+  Martin Slot.